Home > All Recipes > Small Cakes > Small Batch 6-Inch Vanilla Cake

 • In a liquid measuring cup, measure out the buttermilk.
 Add the egg, vanilla, and oil.
 Mix until fully combined and smooth.
 Note – If you do not have buttermilk, you can make your own.
 Add a 1½ teaspoons vinegar to the measuring cup.
 Then add milk to the 1/2 cup mark.
 Let sit for 5 minutes until the milk looks curdled.

 • Turn the mixer on low speed.
 Slowly drizzle the wet ingredients into the dry until mostly incorporated.
 Turn off the mixer and finish mixing the batter with a spatula until no dry streaks remain.
-Do not overmix, It is ok if there are a few lumps of dry ingredients.
+Do not overmix, or the cake will turn out gummy, It is ok if there are a few lumps of dry ingredients.

-• Pour the batter into the prepared cake pan and bake for 30 to 33 minutes, or until the middle of the cake is springy to the touch and a toothpick inserted in the center comes out clean.
+• Pour the batter into the prepared cake pan and spread out evenly with a spatula.
+Bake for 30 to 33 minutes, or until the middle of the cake is springy to the touch and a toothpick inserted in the center comes out clean.

 • Cool the cake in the pan set on a wire cooling rack for 10 minutes.
 Then, flip the pan over onto the wire rack to remove the cake and let it cool completely.
 If needed, run an offset spatula or sharp knife around the edge of the cake to release it from the pan.